-The Melbourne Singers of Gospel data retention policy is to review all data held on individuals at least every two years and remove data where we no longer have a legitimate reason to keep it.
+The Melbourne Soul & Gospel Choir data retention policy is to review all data held on individuals at least every two years and remove data where we no longer have a legitimate reason to keep it.

 Where you have withdrawn your consent for us to use your data for a particular purpose (e.g. unsubscribed from a mailing list) we may retain some of your data for up to two years in order to preserve a record of your consent having been withdrawn.

 What rights do I have?

 Under the Privacy and Data Protection Act 2014 (Vic), you have the following rights over your data and its use:

 - You have the right to remain anonymous when dealing with an organisation, where possible